syncfusion-content/xamarin-docs/Xamarin/SfMaps/Layers.md

 ---
 layout: post
 title: Layers
-description: This section describes about the Layers in Maps
+description: This section describes about the layers in maps
 platform: xamarin
 control: SfMaps
 documentation: ug